Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 const pieGen = d3.pie()
 ```

 The pie generator doesn't draw the pie directly.
-We need to calculate the arcs from some data.
+You need to calculate the arcs from some data.

 Define some arc data.
 Add the following: